Security posture

 Remote access

 Coven does not bind TCP by default.
-If you need a remote daemon, put an explicit transport in front of the Unix socket and treat that transport as the auth layer.
+If you need a remote daemon, put an explicit authenticated transport in front of the platform local IPC endpoint and treat that transport as the auth layer.

 Reasonable owner-operated patterns: